-Finding the perfect present for a friend, partner or loved one is easy, especially when we have a wide range of amazing gifts available right here at thortful.
-All you have to do is choose one that you know they’ll adore, and you’re good to go… but what about wrapping it?
-So many people find wrapping presents difficult and it can often end in disaster.
+So many people find wrapping presents difficult, and because of this, it can often end in disaster.
 From messy edges and accidental rips to putting the tag in the wrong place and dropping glitter everywhere, multiple things can go wrong with what seems like a straightforward task.
 That’s why the gift experts here at thortful have put together some top tips on how to wrap presents like a pro.
-As well as making your life easier, we guarantee the lucky people receiving the gifts will be over the moon.
+As well as making your life easier, we guarantee the lucky people receiving the gifts will be over the moon!

-Choose the perfect gift
+1. Choose the perfect gift

 Now that the present is sorted, let’s take a look at how to wrap a gift so that it looks absolutely fabulous.

-Pick the perfect paper
+2. Pick the perfect paper

-It can be tempting to just use any old wrapping paper, especially when it’s the cheapest one available.
-However, gift wrap can vary in terms of strength, with the thicker types making it much easier to wrap a present without the paper tearing or going all crinkly where it should be nice and smooth.
-This doesn’t mean you have to spend a fortune on gift wrap, just make sure to buy a roll that’s of a decent quality.
+This doesn’t mean you have to spend a fortune on gift wrap, just make sure to buy a roll that’s decent quality.
 If you’re a gift-wrapping genius, you probably wouldn’t be reading a guide on how to wrap presents, so we’re going to assume you need all the help you can get.

 When you’re choosing the wrapping paper, it’s also worth taking your time choosing the pattern, as this can make a huge difference to the recipient’s reaction.
 For instance, if your mum loves gardening, a floral motif will go down a treat.
 And for the sake of your loved one’s vacuums, make sure the wrapping paper you pick doesn’t shed glitter like an overexcited unicorn – there’s nothing worse than needing to drag out the hoover on Christmas morning because there’s glitter on everything in sight.

-Measure the wrapping paper
+3. Measure the wrapping paper

 A schoolboy error is to just guess how much wrapping paper you’ll need, cut it off the roll, and then realise it’s an inch too short to wrap the present in your hands.
 This can also result in you wasting good wrapping paper, so it’s essential that you measure it first.

-To do this, roll out the wrapping paper and place the gift upside down in the centre – this way, the seams of the wrapping paper will be at the bottom of the gift once wrapped.
+To do so, roll out the wrapping paper and place the gift upside down in the centre – this way, the seams of the wrapping paper will be at the bottom of the gift once wrapped.

 Next, gently move the end of the roll over the gift to the opposite edge, allowing enough surplus to ensure the gift will be fully covered.
 Cut the paper slowly to prevent a jagged edge and you’ll now have the right amount of paper to wrap the present.

-Stick the wrapping paper to the gift
+4. Stick the wrapping paper to the gift (optional)

-Fold the paper over the gift
+5. Fold the paper over the gift

 Bring the rest of the paper over the gift so that it slightly overlaps the edge that’s been secured to the bottom.
 Check that everything is tight and even, then use sticky tape to secure the second edge to the first.
 The gift should now be covered by wrapping paper, so we just need to tidy it all up.

-Seal the sides
+6. Seal the sides

 One side at a time, fold down the top flap onto the surface of the gift, which should result in two wings of paper sticking out.
 Carefully fold and flatten these wings against the gift, then fold the remaining triangle of paper up and over the rest.

-Add some decoration
+7. Add some decoration

-Now we’ve told you how to wrap a gift, it’s time for the finishing touches.
-Stand the present upright and add as much or as little decoration as you like.
+If you love the idea of making the gift look super special, simply stand it upright and add as much or as little decoration as you like.
 A gift tag is definitely a good idea, as that way you won’t accidentally give dad’s new tool set to grandma.
 You could also add some ribbon and a bow for that wonderful timeless ‘yep, it’s a Christmas present’ look.

 Gift wrap alternatives